 - Specialist equipment where new curriculum activities begin such as design and technology; and

-- Pupils in special schools, special needs resource bases and pupil referral units in the above age groups
+- Pupils in special schools, special needs resource bases and pupil referral units who are entering the above school years

-Funding of up to £125 is available for each eligible learner with the exception of those in Year 7.
-Eligible learners in Year 7 will be entitled to a maximum of £200.
+For 2023/24, funding of £125 is available for each eligible learner with the exception of those in Year 7.
+Eligible learners in Year 7 will be entitled to £200.

 Payments will be issued based on automated eligibility checks and these checks will be carried out on a regular basis.
 The payment will normally be made in to your bank account, we may need to contact you to obtain this information.

-How do I apply for free school meals and the uniform grant?
+How do I apply for free school meals and the Schools Essentials Grant?

 The shared benefit service at Torfaen Council are dealing with free school meals on behalf of the Authority.
 You can view the full privacy notice here which will provide further details on how your information is managed.